Learn the Facts

 The Burrillville Land Trust along with the Rhode Island Association of Conservation Commissions is holding an interactive public forum addressing the many issues regarding the proposed power plant in the northwest corner of Rhode Island.

-To date, the land trust has conducted six public forums since March, 2016.
+To date, the land trust has conducted twelve public forums since March, 2016.
 This pubic forum gives attendees an opportunity to learn some of the facts about the proposed power plant.
 While the land trust is interested in land preservation and increasing the health and protection of all species, the public forums attempt to provide factual information so the audience can decide for themselves what is best for their town and for their state.

 Burrillville Land Trust president, Paul A. Roselli gives the presentation along with invited experts in biology, water and air quality and more.
-The public is invited.